 2025 McCombs Scholarship Appreciation Event

-Life-changing support took center stage at the luncheon for scholarship recipients and donors
+Life-changing support took center stage at the luncheon for scholarship recipients and supporters

 McCombs School of Business scholarship recipients and supporters gathered this spring for the 2025 Scholarship Appreciation Event.
-Held in conjunction with the spring Dean’s Advisory Council meeting, the event provided an opportunity for student recipients to connect with their scholarship donors over a buffet lunch.
+Held in conjunction with the Spring Dean’s Advisory Council, the event provided an opportunity for student recipients to meet scholarship supporters, some for the first time.

-The program featured remarks from scholarship supporters Patricia and Dominic Sung, MBA ’03, followed by current scholarship recipient and second-year MBA student Karan Kanatala.
+Students were seated at tables with supporters where they visited over lunch.
+The program featured remarks from scholarship supporters Patricia and Dominic Sung, BBA ’03, followed by current scholarship recipient and second-year MBA student Karan Kanatala.

-Dominic Sung is not only a McCombs scholarship supporter alongside his spouse, Patricia — he is also a former scholarship recipient.
 Now the head of gas origination at TotalEnergies in Houston, Sung recalled times in his life when he struggled through school.
-After immigrating to the United States from China, Sung’s parents struggled to make a better life for their family.
+After immigrating to the United States from China, Dominic’s parents struggled to make a better life for their family.
 When faced with sending both of their children to college, tough choices had to be made.

-“I only learned after I was in college that my older brother chose to attend his second-choice school so I would have the chance to attend the college of my choosing,” Sung said.
+“I only learned after I was in college that my older brother took a full scholarship to his second-choice school so I would have the chance to attend the college of my choosing,” Dominic recalled.
 “I could not be who I am today without having had help and assistance along the way.”

-As a recipient of the Jesse H. Jones Foundation scholarship and a National Merit scholar, Sung recognized that without the support of those programs, he would not have had the opportunity to attend McCombs.
+As a recipient of a Jesse H. Jones Foundation scholarship and a National Merit scholar, Sung recognized that without the support of those programs he would not have had the opportunity to attend McCombs.
 And that, he said, would have changed everything.

-Today, the Sungs have three young children, and they are committed to giving back.
-During their remarks, the couple stressed that helping others is something driven by their faith and their desire to see students succeed, even though at the start, it was sometimes a financial sacrifice.
+Today, the Sungs, who have three young children, stressed that giving back was something driven by their faith and their desire to see other students succeed, even though at the start it was sometimes a financial sacrifice.

 “We don’t give to get.
 We don’t give for notoriety.
-We don’t want publicity,” said Patricia Sung, who also attended Tulane University on scholarships.
-“We do, however, want to maximize impact, and if our story can influence just one of you to do more, then it means another endowment can potentially be set up to change lives for the rest of your lifetime and beyond.”
+We don’t want publicity,” said Patricia, who attended Tulane University on scholarships.
+“We do, however, want to maximize impact, and if our story can influence and impact just one of you to do more, then it means another endowment can potentially be set up to change lives for the rest of your lifetime and beyond.”

 Karan Kanatala shared his own struggle with higher education, noting that his journey was far from smooth.
-Coming from a family with a rival alma mater, Kanatala recalled that at first, he wasn’t originally sold on the idea of attending McCombs or The University of Texas at Austin.
-After struggling through his first semester, he was reconsidering his commitment to the school.
 That all changed when he began forging deep relationships with mentors and upper-level McCombs classmates.

 “From then on, I shared incredible moments with now lifelong friends, started excelling in class, and added another major,” he said.